 The processes behind the delivery of the Heritage Strategy and Action Plan will predominantly be steered by Tendring District Council, who led in the delivery of this document.
 Through future engagement and understanding of issues which face local communities, it is envisaged that many actions will arise from public consultation and be undertaken in partnership with local communities.
 It is the Council's aim to provide a platform for collaborative working and this is particularly important to heritage, as the historic environment is a shared resource valued in different ways by all.
 Open communication between all those who are engaged in Tendring's heritage will help to identify the unique character of the District, protect and promote its heritage, and support its sustainable growth.

 Identify Key Themes

-Key themes which impact heritage have been identified based on national policy and guidance, the findings of Part 1 and review of the following existing documents and strategies.
+Key themes which impact Tendring's heritage have been identified based on the findings of Part 1.